There are 196 countries in the world, and they all have a different attitude toward tipping.

 In many countries, tipping is standard practice.
-Whether that is because it's entrenched in their culture or because service employees have a low minimum wage, it doesn't really matter... all you need to know is, when you're travelling in these countries, you should work tips into your travel money budget.
+Whether that’s because it's entrenched in their culture or because service employees have a low minimum wage, it doesn't really matter.
+All you need to know is, when you're travelling in these countries, you should work tips into your travel money budget.

-So yeah, tips are pretty important to service employees in the USA as they rely on them to supplement their income.
-So, as a general rule of thumb when travelling the States - don't be a schmuck, leave a tip!
+Tips are pretty important to service employees in the USA, as they rely on them to supplement their income.
+So, as a general rule of thumb when travelling the States: don't be a schmuck – leave a tip!

 Unfortunately, this is about the only general rule of thumb when it comes to tipping in the US, as the percentage of the tip you should leave varies according to the service received.
 But, as a rough guide, you can keep the following in mind:

-- In restaurants, its standard to leave around a 15 to 20% tip (of the value of the bill)
+- In restaurants, it’s standard to leave a 15-20% tip (of the value of the bill)

 - If you're at a bar, the standard is a US$1 tip per drink (less if you're ordering multiple drinks)

 - At a hotel, you can work on US$1 per bag for the porter carrying your luggage, and US$2 - US$5 per day for housekeeping

 - If you take a taxi, aim at giving a tip of 10-15% of the fare.

 You’ll find having a stack of dollar bills is really handy for tips, so make sure you break up some of your larger notes when you arrive!

 has adopted much of the same practice as the USA, but just make sure you’re tipping in Canadian dollars